-Updated March 2022
+Updated March 2024

+alanet.org

-Association of Legal Administrators 847-267-1252 TEL 847-267-1329 FAX alanet.org This handbook is intended to be viewed in its electronic form for ease of access to the many links to additional resources that are available throughout the document.
+This handbook is intended to be viewed in its electronic form for ease of access to the many links to additional resources that are available throughout the document.
 Suggestions for ways to improve this or any other volunteer-related resource are welcome and should be directed to volunteers@alanet.org.